A NEW COMMANDMENT OF LOVE (Part 2)

 “This is My commandment, that you love one another as I have loved you.”
-(John 15:12 NKJV).
+(John 15:12 NKJV)

-The standard and measure of love God expects the New Testament believers to adopt, apply, or demonstrate in their relationships or dealings with people is infinitely higher and greater than that required of the Old Testament saints.
+The standard and measure of love God expects the New Testament believers to adopt, apply, or demonstrate in their relationships or dealings with people are infinitely higher and greater than that required of the Old Testament saints.

 43 “You have heard that it was said, ‘You shall love your neighbor and hate your enemy.’